ksrb/ksrb.github.io-legacy/README.md

     * Tooltip for skills

 ####Experience section
 * Content
     * Rewrite for clarity and strength of points

+* Code Quality
+    * Consider implementing modal and slider independently to reduce dependencies
+    * If keeping dependencies consider using [angular-slick](https://github.com/vasyabigi/angular-slick)

 * Functionality
-    * Consider implementing modal and slider independently to reduce dependencies
     * Tooltip for skills
+    * Consider pie chart for skill usage (would probably require redesign)

 ####Convert Graphic Design portfolio to HTML
 * Not implemented **secondary** to showing experience

 ####Get [Karma](http://karma-runner.github.io/0.12/index.html) in there
 * Important but can wait

 ####Assets
 * Consider creating a icon typeset to reduce network traffic

 ####Find a excuse to use Gradle
 * Lowest priority more for fun than necessary
 * Maybe necessary for custom deployment